Sherpur District: Geography

-Sherpur district covers a area of 1359.87 sq km, located in between 24°18' and 25°18' north latitudes and in between 89°53' and 90°91' east longitudes.
+Sherpur District covers an area of 1359.87 sq km, located in between 24°18' and 25°18' north latitudes and in between 89°53' and 90°91' east longitudes.

 It is bounded on the north by India, on the east by Mymensingh district, on the south and west by Jamalpur district.
-The main rivers of Sherpur district are Bramhaputra, Kongsho and Vogai.
-Malijhi, Shomeshwari, Nitai, Maharoshi are some minor rivers of this district.
+The main rivers of Sherpur District are Brahmaputra, Kongsho and Vogai.
+Malijhi, Shomeshwari, Nitai, Maharoshi are some minor rivers located in this district.
 Ceramic soil is the main natural resource of this district.
-The annual average temperature of this district varies from maximum 33.3 °C to minimum 12 °C.The annual rainfall is 2174 mm.
+The annual average temperature of this district varies from maximum 33.3 °C to minimum 12 °C. The annual rainfall is 2174 mm.